 A poll conducted by Angus Reid Institute in 2018 found that just over half (51%) of Canadians didn't have a signed will.
 If you die without a valid will, or if your will can't be located, you're considered to have died "intestate."

-When you die, all of your assets and liabilities go into a separate legal entity called your estate.
-When you die intestate, an estate administrator will be appointed to wind up your estate and make any distributions to your beneficiaries.
-Dying intestate may mean higher costs and delays in distributing assets to beneficiaries, compared to having a will appointing an executor of your choice.
+When you die, all assets and liabilities in your name, along with any assets that have “estate" as the beneficiary, are moved into your estate.
+When you die intestate, an estate administrator will be appointed to wind up your estate and make any distributions to your beneficiaries according to a formula laid down by the Provincial Government that varies from province to province.

-According to Sandra Foster, author of You Can't Take It With You: Common-Sense Estate Planning for Canadians (6th ed), "the rules in your province will determine who gets what and who is considered family.
+According to Sandra Foster, author of You Can't Take It With You: Common-Sense Estate Planning for Canadians (6th ed) "the rules in your province will determine who gets what and who is considered family.
 In some provinces, a common-law partner is considered a spouse for estate purposes after you've lived together for 2 or 3 years, or have a child together.
 In other provinces, common-law partners are not considered to be a spouse."

-Some provinces, like Ontario, use the next of kin formula for distributions from the estate, while other provinces, like Alberta, use the parentelic system.
-Wherever you live, the bottom line is that your wishes for how your property, possessions and personal effects are given away will not be considered.
+Some provinces, like Ontario, use the next of kin formula for distributions from the estate, while other provinces, like Alberta use the parentelic system.
+Wherever you live, the bottom line is that if you die without a will, your wishes for how your property, possessions and personal effects are given away won't be considered.